Syllabus for ECO-112

-The midterm is a closed-book, proctored exam and covers material in Chapters 1 through 12.
-The exam consists of multiple-choice questions (similar in kind to those you have seen on the quizzes) along with short essay questions, similar in kind to the Written Assignment and discussion questions.
-The exam is two hours long.
-Using a calculator is permitted.
+The midterm is a closed-book, proctored exam and covers material in Chapters 1 through 12 of the textbook.
+The exam consists of multiple-choice questions (similar in kind to those you have seen on the quizzes) along with short essay questions, similar in kind to the written assignments and discussion questions.
+The exam is 2 hours long.

 You are on your honor not to cheat during an exam.
 Cheating means:

 If there is evidence that you have cheated or plagiarized in an exam, the exam will be declared invalid and you will fail the course.

 Microeconomics requires you to complete a final project.
 Review the Final Project overview for details on what is required.
 Consult the Course Calendar for the due date.

 A grading rubric for the final project can be found in the final project submission link.

 You will need to consult various resources in order to do the research for your final project.
 Academic databases such as EBSCOhost and ProQuest can be accessed through the myEdison portal in the My Resources block, under the Educational tab.
 You also have access to online journals through the New Jersey State Library but must first register for a free library card.
 Be sure to register well in advance of the final project due date to allow enough time for the card to be delivered to you.

 Your grade in the course will be determined as follows: